keymetrics/docker-pm2/README.md

 ```$ docker exec -it <container-id> pm2 show``` | Get more information about a process
 ```$ docker exec -it <container-id> pm2 reload all``` | 0sec downtime reload all applications

+## Documentation

+The documentation can be found [here](http://pm2.keymetrics.io/docs/usage/docker-pm2-nodejs/).

 ## License